NEURONE-IL/neurone-store-backend/README.md

 ## Development

+You need to install MongoDB into your local environment and have a collection named `test`.
+You can follow de official instructions to have mongodb. https://www.mongodb.com/download-center.

 Run `npm start` for a dev server.
 If you want to refresh automatically to your changes please run `npm i nodemon`, then run `nodemon start`.

+Also you can modify the configuration of the database in the `.env` file.

 ## Docker